ArielHorwitz/finalyze/README.md

 finalyze
 ```

+At the very least, the `ingestion.directories` table in the config must be populated with the path where the raw source files are located.

 A minimal config file will be produced automatically if missing.
 Options are customizable only via the config file.
 For all possible options, see [config.py](finalyze/config.py).

 See also: `finalyze --help`